mpflynnx/c-programming/docs/recursion.md

 Recursion is a way of solving a problem where our solution depends on solutions to smaller instances of the same problem.
 Practically, this is functions calling themselves.

-A good example for using recursion is for finding the factorial of a number.
+A good example for using recursion is for finding the [factorial](https://en.wikipedia.org/wiki/Factorial) of a number.

 The factorial of `n` denoted by `n!` is the product of all positive integers <=`n`.

 n! = n * (n-1) * (n-2) ... * 1

 **example**
+Find factorial of 5.

 5 factorial = 5 * 4 * 3 * 2 * 1 = 120